scallyw4g/bonsai/readme.md

 fast-paced arcade games and tile/turn-based RPGs

 Bonsai, and nearly all it's dependencies, are written completely from scratch.
-The one external dependency is the C runtime library for startup, and a small handful of trig functions (sin, cos, atan2).
+One external dependency is the C runtime library for startup, and a small handful of trig functions (sin, cos, atan2).
 I have a back-burner task to remove the CRT entirely, though it's unclear when/if I'll get around to it.

 The only requirements to build and run Bonsai are an OpenGL 3.3+ driver, C++ compiler, and a few appropriate system headers.

 ## Renderer Features